nfuchs-DSC/Obsidian-for-Researchers/Skill-Building-Exercises/01_Installing_Obsidian.md

 *In Obsidian, a **vault** is a dedicated folder that serves as your personal knowledge base.
 It is where all your notes, documents, and files are stored in a structured way.
 Each vault is independent and can contain multiple notes organized in a hierarchy of folders and subfolders.*
 1. When Obsidian opens for the first time, you'll see the vault selection screen.
 2. Click on "Create new vault".
-3. Choose a name for your vault (e.g., "My Knowledge Base").
+3. Choose a name for your vault (e.g., "My_Knowledge_Base").
+   **Important:** The Vault name must not contain spaces.
+Insert a _ instead.
-4. Select a location on your computer to store the vault.
+5. Select a location on your computer to store the vault.
 (Write down where you saved your vault.
 You will need it later.)
-5. Click "Create".
+6. Click "Create".

 ## Explore Your New Vault